canonical/microk8s/docs/build.md

 snapcraft will first prompt for its automatic installation.

 Alternatively, you can build the snap in an LXC container.
-LXD is needed in this case:
+Snapcraft and LXD are needed in this case:
 ```
+sudo snap install snapcraft --classic
 sudo snap install lxd
 sudo apt-get remove lxd* -y
 sudo apt-get remove lxc* -y
 sudo lxd init
+sudo usermod -a -G lxd ${USER}
 ```

 Build the snap with: